`ssp.relogit`: Subsampling for Logistic Regression Model with Rare Events

 and the expected size of negative subsample drawn from

 non-rare observations.
-Actual Subsample Size
+Actual Subsample Size is the sum of

 and the actual size of negative subsample from